RhennerSantos/TP-Parte-I---Rhenner-Santos-e-Lucas-Stefanelli/README.md

 ```

 - 1 Exibe o nome do time que for pesquisado.
-- 2 Mostra as partidas do jogadores do time que foi digitado.
+- 2 Mostra as partidas do time que foi digitado.
 - 6 Imprime uma tabela com a pontução de todos os times.
 - Q Termina a execução do sistema.